intel-analytics/ipex-llm/python/nano/example/pytorch/inference_pipeline/resnet/README.md

 ## Prepare the environment
-We recommend you to use [Anaconda](https://www.anaconda.com/distribution/#linux) to prepare the environment.
+We recommend you to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to prepare the environment.
 **Note**: during your installation, there may be some warnings or errors about version, just ignore them.
 ```
-conda create -n nano python=3.7  # "nano" is conda environment name, you can use any name you like.
+conda create -n nano python=3.7 setuptools=58.0.4  # "nano" is conda environment name, you can use any name you like.
 conda activate nano
-pip install jsonargparse[signatures]
 pip install --pre --upgrade bigdl-nano[pytorch]

 # bf16 is available only on torch1.12